bsv-blockchain/go-sdk/docs/examples/generate_hd_key/README.md

 ```bash
 go run generate_hd_key.go
 ```
-The output will be the newly generated xPrivateKey and xPublicKey strings.
-Each run will produce a different key pair.
+The output will confirm the generated key lengths and show a short fingerprint of the xPub.
+Each run will produce a different key pair, so securely store the raw keys instead of logging them.

 **Note**:
 - The generated xPrivateKey is the master private key for an HD wallet structure.
-It should be kept extremely secure.
+It should be kept extremely secure and never logged in plaintext.
 - The xPublicKey can be used to derive child public keys without exposing the private key.
+Only expose fingerprints when confirming values in logs.
 - `bip32.SecureSeedLength` is typically 32 bytes (256 bits) or 64 bytes (512 bits) for strong security.

 ## Integration Steps